Your Mid-Year Financial Check-In

 Checking in on progress can be intimidating, but it’s an important part of setting financial goals.
 Once you know how close or far you are from your goal, the easier it can be to get back on track.

-If you’ve made consistent contributions to debt or savings over the past six months, you may be right on track in meeting your goal by the end of the year at the mid-year check-in point.
+If you’ve made consistent contributions to debt or savings over the past six months, you may be right on track to meet your goal by the end of the year at the mid-year check-in point.
 However, it’s important to maintain focus to meet those goals.

 Here are some ways to make reaching your overall goals easier: